 Solar Energy is Generated from any Location

 The ability to generate solar energy from any location benefits those living in rural and remote areas, and far from the grid.
 Why?
-They can install off-grid solar systems that will provide them with the power they need.
+They can install off-grid solar systems that will provide the power they need.

 Solar Energy Creates Jobs